liam-mitchell/inne/README.md

 If 'with ties' is specified, inne++ will consider a tie for the score to count towards the rankings, even if that means taking more than N rankings for the level.

+### Display your top N count
+- *how many*
+- *how many 0ths*
+- *how many top 10s*
+- *how many top 10s for \<username\>*

+inne++ will display the number of top-N scores you have.

+If no rank is specified, defaults to 0ths.

+If no username is specified, uses the one specified for the user earlier.

 ### Display scores with the largest or smallest spread between 0th and Nth
 - *spread*
 - *spread 19th*